dwuiem/task-tracker-app/README.md

 # Network task-manager application on C++

 ## Pay attention
-Now this project is still under active development.
+This project is under active development yet.
 Please check back regularly for updates.

 ## Introduction
 This project is a TCP/IP application written in C++ using the Boost.Asio library.
 App is designed to provide effective networking task tracking between remote users.